More than than a billion people use Facebook daily.

 Click on the downward-facing arrow on the top right hand corner of the post and hit “Pin To Top” (see screenshot).

-7. Find evangelists & weed out fakes with your fan list
+7. Find evangelists and weed out fakes with your fan list

 One of the posts on my blog that consistently receives search traffic is a short tutorial on how to see your list of Facebook fans.